-As announced in a news release dated June 21, 2023, the Company achieved the milestone detailed in the Company's first quarter 2023 MD&A with the filing of the EAW with the Minnesota Department of Natural Resources ("MDNR").
+As announced in a news release dated June 21, 2023, the Company achieved the milestone detailed in the Company's first quarter 2023 MD&A with the filing of the EAW with the MDNR.

 The next "milestone" for the Tamarack North Project is the completion of a feasibility study.
-This milestone is expected to be completed in 2024 at an estimated total cost of \$16 million, including direct and indirect costs such as maintaining the land package, local costs, community and external engagement, overhead and public company costs.
-This amount compares to working capital of \$18.6 million as of June 30, 2023.
+This milestone is expected to be completed in 2024 at an estimated total cost including, direct and indirect costs, such as maintaining the land package, local costs, community and external engagement, overhead and public company costs, of approximately \$20 million, net of government grants.
+This amount compares to working capital of \$26 million as of November 13, 2023.
+This \$20 million cost excludes permitting and continued exploration.
+The DOD Exploration Grant will fund, on a cost-share basis, exploration outside of the current resource area and exploration in Michigan.